Sunday 30 March 2025

 and also with you.

-We convey an expression of peace to one another.
+We indicate an expression of peace to one another.

 Offertory Hymn